-With every update and rebranding, Microsoft has incorporated the lessons learned over the years to provide their customers two ERP software products that have been fine-tuned to best meet their business needs.
+With every update and rebranding, Microsoft has incorporated the lessons learned over the years to provide their customers with two ERP software products that have been fine-tuned to meet their business needs best.

-Now that you have a better idea of the evolutionary roadmap that led to Microsoft Dynamics 365 and Business Central, let's take a look at each of these software products and what they have to offer.
+Now that you have a better idea of the evolutionary roadmap that led to Microsoft Dynamics 365 and Business Central, let's look at each software product and what features they offer.

-As such, if your business is an SME, you will find Business Central to be a more suitable option compared to the enterprise-level Dynamics 365 applications.
+As such, if your business is an SME, you will find Business Central a more suitable option than the enterprise-level Dynamics 365 apps.

-To get started with implementing and using Business Central in your business, you may begin by purchasing either an Essentials or Premium License.
+To start implementing and using Business Central in your business, you may begin by purchasing either an Essentials or Premium Licence.

-Under the Essentials license which costs USD70/user per month, you’ll get the following functionalities:
+Under the Essentials licence, which costs USD70/user per month, you’ll get the following functionalities:

-With a Premium license which costs USD100/user per month, these are the functionalities you’ll get:
+With a Premium licence which costs USD100/user per month, these are the functionalities you’ll get:

-If you have users in your business which don’t require full access rights to most of the functionalities in Business Central, you may also purchase a Team Member license for them at USD8/user per month.
+If you have users in your business who don’t require full access rights to most of the functionalities in Business Central, you may also purchase a Team Member licence for them at USD8/user per month.